martinbudden/coins/README.md

     python coinsdescriptions.py

+This completes the preliminary preprocessing of the coins files.
+You may now run coinsdepartments.py to produce .csv files that can be directly loaded into Excel, or coins2sqlite.py which produces an Sqlite database of the coins data.

+###Producing COINS files that can be loaded into Excel

+Run coinsdepartments.py.
+This uses the the facts.csv file output from coins2utf8.py and the department.csv file produced by coinsdescription.py, to produce a .csv file for each government department.

+    python coinsdepartments.py

-Next run coinsdepartments.py.
-This uses the department.csv file produced by coinsdescription.py, and produces a .csv file for each government department.
-Many of these .csv files are small enough (less than 65,535 rows) to be loaded into Excel.
+Most of these .csv files are small enough (less than 65,535 rows) to be loaded into Excel.
 These files are in the data/depts directory, and are named:

-"coin_<date_period>_<dept_code>_nz_fs.csv, eg coins_2009_10_ABR017_nz_fs.csv.
+    coin_<date_period>_<dept_code>_nz_fs.csv, eg coins_2009_10_ABR017_nz_fs.csv.

+###Producing a COINS Sqlite database

+Run coins2sqlite.py.
+This uses the the facts.csv file output from coins2utf8.py and the description .csv files produced by coinsdescription.py, to produce an Sqlite database that can be queried.

-    python coinsdepartments.py
+    python coins2sqlite.py

+This produces a file called coins_2009_10_sqlite.db in the data/sqlite directory

+###Example SQL queries

+Run coinssqlexamples.py.
+This executes a number of example queries on the COINS Sqlite datbase, coins_2009_10_sqlite.db.

 Data Source